Satisfactory Academic Progress

 - Change in major (1 time only)

-- Completed Remedial (ESL or Basic Skills) courses which affected the maximum time frame
+- Completed Remedial (ESL or Basic Skills) courses which affected the Maximum Time Frame requirement

 Students must turn in their extenuating circumstances appeal to their home college only.
 Each student who is approved for a “probation” period must have an academic plan developed which will outline the courses the student may receive financial assistance for.
 Please see the consumer guide on our website listed below for critical information and deadlines.